Sashemishi/CPSC411A_RecipeBook/README.md

 # CPSC411A_RecipeBook
 * Matthew Choi - sashemi@csu.fullerton.edu
-* Allison Yu -
+* Allison Yu - ajyu0227@csu.fullerton.edu - 881971360

-This project creates a recipe book app that allows the user to check a list of recipies, check the details of selected recipe, and mark it as favorite.
-The favorited recipies should also have their own, dedicated screen, for user convenience.
+This project creates a recipe book app that allows the user to check a list of recipes, check the details of a selected recipe, and mark it as favorite.
+The favorited recipes should also have their own dedicated screen, for user convenience.

 # Project Requirements:
 * Build a multi-screen app using Jetpack Compose.